+To further examine the differences among fuzzers, we manually analyze the final coverage results after 24 hours.
+We find that \tool\ is complementary to existing fuzzers rather than fully subsuming them.
+Specifically, while it does not cover all code regions reached by other fuzzers, \tool\ exercises additional parts of the solvers that none of the baseline fuzzers reach.
+For example, on cvc5, \tool\ covers solver-specific theory implementations such as the files under the \texttt{src/theory/sets/} directory, which implement the theory of sets.
+However, these files are not reached by any of the baseline fuzzers.
+In summary, these results show that \tool\ achieves higher code coverage than existing SMT solver fuzzing techniques.
+By exercising a broader portion of the solvers' codebases, \tool\ enables more comprehensive exploration of solver behavior.

 \mypara{Bug-Finding Capability.} We run \tool\ for 24 hours and record the number of unique known bugs found by each fuzzer, consistent with prior work~\cite{sunsmt}.
 The seeds employed and the baseline techniques mirror those utilized in the prior code coverage experiments.
 To identify the unique bugs, we employed the \textit{Correcting Commit} approach~\cite{DBLP:conf/icse/ChenHHXZ0X16,sunvalidating}.
 Specifically, we feed a potential bug-triggering instance generated by a fuzzer to different commit versions of the solvers and check whether the bug was fixed in one commit.
 If a bug can be triggered before a commit while cannot be triggered after the commit, we consider this commit as the correcting commit of the bug.